Updated June, 2017

-This article compares three Lithium type cells and about halfway through the article notes the effects of temperature on the performance of these lithium chemistry based cells are compared.
+This article compares three different types of Lithium based batteries available in 2007.
+About halfway through the article, the effects of temperature on the performance of these lithium chemistry based cells are compared.

-of Li-Po, M1/A123 & Emoli
+of LiPo, M1/A123 & Emoli

 By Ken Myers

 March 27, 2007 was supposed to be a prefect flying day.
 That morning I put Anderson Power Poles/APP (A.K.A.
-Sermos connectors) onto my new 6S1P 2300mah M1/A123 pack and the 5S1P 3000mAh Emoli pack and charged them, and my True RC 5S1P 4000mAh Li-Po, which had been in a "resting" state (3.84v per cell) since last fall.
+Sermos connectors) onto my new 6S A123 2300mAh pack and the 5S1P 3000mAh Emoli pack, both were from Big E RC, and charged them.
+I also charged my True RC 5S 4000mAh 10C LiPo pack.
+It had been in a "resting" state of charge (3.84v per cell) since last fall.

 The Plane stats:

-Battery 2: The new BigERC 5S1P 3000mAh Emoli pack was charged at 1C (3 amps) with the AF 109. (www.bigerc.com) The supplier rates the pack at a continuous 12C (36 amps) discharge.
+Battery 2: The brand-new BigERC 5S1P 3000mAh Emoli pack was charged at 1C (3 amps) with the AF 109. (www.bigerc.com) The supplier rated the pack at a continuous 12C (36 amps) discharge.
 The individual cell voltages as received were, 3.90, 3.90, 3.90, 3.91, and 3.90.
-After the initial charge, a Blinky was used to balance the pack.
+After the initial charge, the AF Blinky was used to balance the pack.

 It was a sunny day at the Midwest RC Society 5 Mile Rd. flying field in Northville Twp., in southeastern MI.
-The air temperature was between 75 F and 80 F (23.9C - 26.7C) [very weird for March in Michigan!] during the flight tests with a 10 mph - 15 mph wind directly down the runway from the west.
+The air temperature was between 750F and 800F (23.90C - 26.70C) [very weird for March in Michigan!].
+During the flight tests there was a 10 mph to 15 mph wind directly down the runway from the west.

 I tried to fly each flight in a similar fashion so that a direct comparison could be made.
 The static values given are the AVERAGE for the 5 static readings taken prior to each flight.